nijnstein/Blast/README.md

 #### See https://github.com/nijnstein/BLAST-Documentation for documentation

+- input variables may NOT be optimized away even if not used
+- value objects?

 - test handling of ++|+-|-+|--

 - seamless execution of scriptpackage be it bytecode or burst pointers

 - finish opcodes / refactor away pop_or_value remnants in interpretor
 - push variants in JZ/JNZ for while/switch conditions which run in compounds
-- update unity build
 - error handling / messages

 - manual
-- update packaging
 - update repository

-- ssmd interpretor
-- refactor Blast engine

 - RELEASE V1